 All Nottingham students are global citizens, contributing to and benefiting from a vibrant, multicultural and inclusive community.
 We believe student mobility is an important part of being a student here.

 We will protect this experience, and the hugely important role played by students from all European countries in making Nottingham Britain's Global University.

 We welcome students from every country, and will continue to do so: our vibrant and diverse student body is one of the University's greatest strengths at our campuses in the UK, China and Malaysia.
-Students beginning their studies in the UK in autumn 2016 can be reassured the University will continue to treat their status as EU students throughout their degree course for fee purposes.
-We are the leading university in the UK for Erasmus students and continue to focus on this valuable experience for our students; Erasmus funding is agreed for 2016 and 2017.
+European students beginning their studies in the UK in 2017 and 2018 can be reassured the University will continue to treat their status as EU students throughout their degree course for fee purposes.
+We are the leading university in the UK for Erasmus students and continue to focus on this valuable experience for our students, with Erasmus funding agreed for 2017.

 All students – current and future – can be assured that Nottingham remains an ambitious global university, with great staff, offering an unforgettable student experience and producing highly sought-after graduates.

 I am sure you are wondering what Brexit will mean for us personally and professionally.
 The answer is that nothing will change immediately.